julianfbeck/blog/content/posts/experience-building-a-community-bingo-using-t3-stack.md

 I used cloudflare to manage the DNS and provide basic DDOS protection.
 Cloudflare also provided basic caching of static assets.
 ![cloudflare dashboard](/Cloudflare.png)
 ### Analytics
-For analitics i used [plausible](https://plausible.io/).
+For analytics# I used [plausible](https://plausible.io/).
 Plausible is a privacy friendly analytics tool that does not track users.
 It only tracks page views and does not use cookies.
 I self-hosted plausible on my local k3s cluster.

 Most of the page views correlated to the release of new episodes of 7 vs. Wild.
 In the first week we did some promotion on twitter and reached a lot of users:
 ![Plausible analytics](/plausible.png)